briankhoi/obsidian-notes/UCSC/CSE150/Application Layer.md

 ![[Pasted image 20250424004424.png]]

 **Domain Name System (DNS)**
-Hosts use IP addresses (32 bit) for addressing datagrams (a unit of data transmitted over a network), but names like yahoo.com are used by humans instead.
+Hosts use IP addresses (32 bit) for addressing datagrams (a unit of data transmitted over a network, different from packets), but names like yahoo.com are used by humans instead.
 How do we map IP addresses to names and vice versa?

 Domain Name System (DNS) is a system involving a distributed database and an application-layer protocol which addresses this issue.